 The constant value threshold for the filter pressure drop alarm is a function of the transducer and A/D converter used to measure filter differential pressure.
 The value used shall be determined as the minimum accuracy of the transducer and A/D converter combination.

-Automatic Fault Detection and Diagnostics
+[DELETE]Automatic Fault Detection and Diagnostics

 The AFDD routines for AHUs continually assess AHU performance by comparing the values of BAS inputs and outputs to a subset of potential fault conditions.
 Time delays are applied to the evaluation and reporting of fault conditions to suppress false alarms.
 Fault conditions that pass these filters are reported to the building operator along with a series of possible causes.
 The AFDD routines listed in this section are intended for heating ducts only; AFDD routines for cooling ducts are listed in Sections 5.16.14 and 5.18.13.